Golden jackal: Conservation

 Golden jackal (Canis aureus) in Kuldiha Wildlife Sanctuary, Odisha, India.

 The golden jackal is listed as Least Concern on the IUCN Red List due to its widespread distribution, with it being common throughout its range and with high densities in those areas where food and shelter are abundant.
 In Europe, golden jackals are not listed under the 1973 Convention on International Trade in Endangered Species of Wild Fauna and Flora nor the 1979 Convention on the Conservation of Migratory Species of Wild Animals.
 Golden jackals in Europe fall under various international legal instruments.
 These include the 1979 Berne Convention on the Conservation of European Wildlife and Natural Habitats, the 1992 Convention on Biological Diversity, and the 1992 European Union Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora.
 The Council Directive provides both guidance and limits on what participating governments can do when responding to the arrival of expanding jackals.
 These legislative instruments aim to contribute to conserving native wildlife; some governments argue that the golden jackal is not native wildlife but an invading species.
 The Golden Jackal informal study Group in Europe (GOJAGE) is an organization that is formed by researchers from across Europe to collect and share information on the golden jackal in Europe.
 The group also has an interest in the golden jackal's relationship with its environment across Eurasia.
 Membership is open to anyone who has an interest in golden jackals.

 In Europe, there are an estimated 70,000 golden jackals.
 They are fully protected in Albania, North Macedonia, Germany, Italy, Poland and Switzerland.
 They are unprotected in Belarus, Bosnia and Herzegovina, Czech Republic, Estonia, and Greece.
 They are hunted in Bosnia and Herzegovina, Bulgaria, Croatia, Hungary, Kosovo, Latvia, Lithuania, Montenegro, Romania, Serbia, Slovakia, Slovenia, and Ukraine.
 Their protection in Austria and Turkey depends on the part of the country.
 Their status in Moldova is not known.
+In July 2026 the Netherlands recognised the golden jackal as a native species, bringing it within the scope of the country's wildlife protection laws.

 The Syrian jackal was common in Israel and Lebanon in the 1930s–40s, but their populations were reduced during an anti-rabies campaign.
 Its current status is difficult to ascertain, due to possible hybridisation with pariah dogs and African golden wolves.
 The jackal population for the Indian subcontinent is estimated to be over 80,000.
 In India, the golden jackal occurs in all of India's protected areas apart from those in the higher areas of the Himalayas.
 It is included in CITES Appendix III, and is listed in the Wildlife Protection Act, 1972, under Schedule III, thus receiving legal protection at the lowest level to help control the trade of pelts and tails in India.